|SETTORE SCIENTIFICO DISCIPLINARE||ING-INF/03|

 The lectures are designed as a coordinated mix of theoretical and practical elements on operating systems, processes, and socket programming.
 The coordination of these concepts aims at providing the students with the necessary skills to understand how to develop simple network applications, for instance Cloud Computing and/or Internet of Things.

 Attendance, active participation to lectures, and individual study will allow students

-- to appreciate the theoretical and actual advantages deriving from the use of digital systems
+- to appreciate the advantages/opportunities deriving from the use of Inter-process communication (IPC)

 L'orario di tutti gli insegnamenti è consultabile su EasyAcademy.

-The oral exam is aimed at evaluting the synthsis, reasoning, and critical capacities of studens on the topics covered by the lectures.
+The oral exam is aimed at evaluting the synthsis, reasoning, and critical capacities of students on the topics covered by the lectures.

 Students with disabilities or learning disorders are allowed to use specific modalities and supports that will be determined on a case-by-case basis in agreement with the Delegate of the Engineering courses in the Committee for the Inclusion of Students with Disabilities, prof. Francesco Curatelli.
 Students are invited to contact the teacher and copy the Delegate (firstname.lastname@example.org).